deniscostadsc/dotfiles/README.md

 ```

 ### PS1
-If you are in a git directory, the prompt (PS1 environment variable) will change to include the branch name.
+If you are in an git directory, the prompt (PS1 environment variable) will change to include the branch name.
 ```bash
 ~
 $ cd Projects/